Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 With its late-night hours and laid-back atmosphere, Gerard’s Pool Hall is one of the best things to do in RiNo.
 Inside, you’ll find seven billiards tables covered in bright blue felt, each generously spaced apart.

-This isn’t your average mini-golf setup.
-The Local Drive features state-of-the-art golf simulators where guests can play world-famous courses or take a few casual swings with a drink in hand.
 It’s perfect for seasoned golfers, total beginners, and everyone in between.
 Add in craft cocktails, local beers, and plenty of lounge space, and you’ve got a team-building event that feels more like a night out than a work function.

 Denver Botanic Gardens’ downtown location is one of the best places to host outdoor corporate events.
 Groups can explore diverse plant collections from alpine species to desert cacti, native varieties, and unique flora from far-off rainforests.
 Exhibits also overview a range of art mediums and pieces that celebrate the natural world.